Shift and 'on-call' work may be required, particularly where manufacturing/production equipment is in continual 24-hour operation.

 Food manufacturing and processing companies employ the majority of production managers.

-Most graduates begin their career as a trainee or in a junior post such as a production supervisor, material planner or in inventory control.
+You may be able to find a graduate scheme in production management, for which a degree relevant to the industry and employer may be required.
+An alternative route into this career is starting as a trainee or in a junior post such as a production supervisor, material planner or in inventory control.
 With appropriate experience, production managers may gain responsibility for several sites, possibly including production plants overseas.

-Vacancies are advertised online at TARGETjobs, by careers services, in newspapers and in specialist publications such as Production Engineering Solutions, Food Manufacture and their respective websites.
+Vacancies are advertised online at TARGETjobs, by careers services and on websites such as Engineering and Technology jobs and Food Manufacture.
 Specialist recruitment agencies may also advertise vacancies.

 If you are aiming for a more junior role, it is possible to enter the profession without a degree or HND.
 However, career progression may be limited.
 To find out more about getting into business and management via a school leaver route, visit the business section of TARGETcareers, our website aimed at school leavers.

-Membership with a professional body such as the Institute of Operations Management or the Chartered Management Institute may be beneficial.
-Both offer opportunities for continuing professional development (CPD), networking events and conferences.
+Membership with a professional body such as the Chartered Institute of Logistics and Transport or the Chartered Management Institute may be beneficial.
+Both offer opportunities for continuing professional development (CPD), career-related events and networking opportunities.

 - IT and numerical skills